 A MapTip is the text that pops up in ArcMap’s Data View when you hover your mouse pointer over a feature.
 The text is a value from the layer’s attribute table.
 By default, a MapTip displays the value exactly as it’s stored in the table.
-And while MapTips at ArcGIS 10 actually have the same IQ as MapTips in earlier releases, you can be smarter about how you use them—because you can now create expressions to customize MapTips.
+And while MapTips in ArcGIS 10.x actually have the same IQ as MapTips in earlier releases, you can be smarter about how you use them—because you can create expressions to customize MapTips.

 - The ability to create label expressions in ArcMap has been in place for a long time.
 Creating an expression for a MapTip is the same thing.
 The example below shows how easy it is.

 Scenario: The map on the right shows child care facilities, hospitals, and emergency shelters in New Orleans on top of the Topographic basemap from ArcGIS Online.
-Suppose your job is to create emergency response plans to protect children and staff at child care centers that may be in harm’s way.
-You need to know the number and distribution of people at risk.
+Suppose your job is to create emergency response plans to ensure the safety of children at child care centers in harm’s way.
+You need to know the number and distribution of the population at risk.
 You’re going to do an in-depth analysis, but first you want to do a quick visual exploration to understand the magnitude of the planning effort.

 The Child Care Facilities layer already has a MapTip in place, the facility name.
 The name is useful information but you’d also like to display the maximum number of children potentially at a facility on any given day.
 You know that data is stored as an attribute, so it can easily be added to the MapTip by following these steps:

 - Open the Layer Properties dialog box for the Child Care Facilities layer and click the Display tab.

 - In the Field drop-down list, choose the field that you want to display first in the MapTip.
 In this case, [NAME] is already selected.